Mike Amoia

 Michael “Mike” Amoia (born February 5, 1974) is a producer, entrepreneur and angel investor.
-He is currently the owner of MIBE Music.
+He is currently the owner of MIBE Music & Indelible.

 Career

 Amoia started out as a music producer at the young age of 22 and got his first freelance assistant editing job working nights at VH1 and Sony Studios loading tapes and prepping footage for the day shift.
 After one year, Amoia worked his way up to a freelance editor, working on various projects for MTV, VH1, Sony Studios, and Chappelle's Show on Comedy Central.

 In 2003, Mike Amoia co-founded Vidiots – a 20,000 square foot postproduction facility in the West Village housing an agency representing editors and directors.
 Vidiots then expanded into a production company in 2010.

-In 2015, Amoia created Mibe Music, a publishing company with over 100,000 music cues and songwriters worldwide, which he still co-owns with his operating partner.
+In 2015, Amoia created Mibe Music, a publishing company with over 40,000 music cues and songwriters worldwide, which he still co-owns with his operating partner.
 Mibe Music credits include Beyoncé Pepsi commercial, CBS sports, Bravo's Million Dollar Listing, History Channel's Counting Cars, and the NBA Finals opener for ESPN.

 Amoia launched Switchblade Entertainment Group in 2016.
 Switchblade is a worldwide production company signed with Creative Artists Agency, and specializes in original, mostly unscripted content for TV, film, and digital.
 Production credits include Discovery Channel's "Dirty Money", CBS’ "Men of March”, “Worlds Tough Mudder”, Thursday Night football open, ESPN Monday Night Football open, Fox Being Liverpool, and Cooking Channel's "My Grandmothers Ravioli”.

 Mike Amoia expanded his ventures into the health and wellness space in 2017 with his investment in Rumble Boxing, a group fitness gym founded in NYC.
 Just after being operational for little over a year Equinox picked up a significant minority stake in Rumble which was reported to be valued at about 100 million.